NiYuan224/draft-ni-cross-domain-txn-token/draft-liu-cross-domain-txn-token.md

 #### Access Token Response
 The processing rules and response formats defined in Sections 2.4.2 and 2.4.3 of {{?I-D.ietf-oauth-identity-chaining}} apply, with the following modifications:

 * The AS in trust domain II SHOULD transcribe the workflow-related claims from the Txn-JAG to the access token's claims.
-See Claims Transcription (Section 4.3).
+See Claims Transcription ({{trans}}).

 ### Token Exchange for Txn-Token {#exchangeforTxn}